Skip to main content

 Using high frequency words in sentences

-Here are some high frequency words.
-Can you read what they say?
+Here is a Year 1 high frequency words activity, created by an educational expert.
+Can you read the high frequency words?
 Write four sentences.
 In each sentence try to use two or three of the high frequency words.

 See all English worksheets here ►